 Why do you think gardening is becoming more popular with millennials in particular?

 According to the Office for National Statistics, 16-24 year olds experience loneliness more often than any age group.
 As connected as we are, the world can be a lonely place without real-time relationships, which is why loneliness is on the rise amongst young people.
-Being in the garden brings people together, as gardens are a great place to meet and spend time with family, friends and neighbours.
+Being in the garden brings people together, as gardens are a great place to meet and spend time with others.
 Gardening also provides us with the opportunity to disconnect from our digital lives and do something physical and creative, whilst also allowing the mind to relax and wander.
 Owning a pot plant is definitely a trend for the younger generation that’s here to stay – as a millennial and pot plant owner, I can vouch for this!

 What are the physical benefits of gardening?